fsharp/fsharp/README.md

-## Home of the Alternative Community-Provided Packagings for the F# Compiler, Core Library & Tools
+## Alternative Packagings for the F# Compiler, Core Library & Tools

 The main purpose of this repository is to deliver extra packagings of the F# compiler, core library and core tools for use in different settings.
 The F# community use this repo and others to publish